welltop-cn/ComfyUI-TeaCache/README.md

 TeaCache has now been integrated into ComfyUI and is compatible with the ComfyUI native nodes.
 ComfyUI-TeaCache is easy to use, simply connect the TeaCache node with the ComfyUI native nodes for seamless usage.

 ## Updates
+- Mar 6 2025: ComfyUI-TeaCache supports Wan2.1:
+    - It can achieve a 1.5x lossless speedup and a 2x speedup without much visual quality degradation.
+    - Support Text to Video and Image to Video!
 - Jan 17 2025: ComfyUI-TeaCache supports CogVideoX:
     - It can achieve a 1.5x lossless speedup and a 2x speedup without much visual quality degradation.
     - Support Text to Video and Image to Video!